Aysal-Asfia/BigDataProject/Readme.md

 The data set used is fMRI data set from .............

-The training data is split into 6 files, 5 image files and 1 label file.
-The size of each file is 1.94 GB.
+The training data, which is from 2047 subjects recorded in 10 seconds, is split into 6 files, 5 image files and 1 label file, 1.94 GB each file.

 **_descibe data here_**

+Data from all input files will be stacked together and split into training set and test set.

 **1.2 Technologies**